dl-solarity/hardhat-zkit/README.md

 ## Usage

-The `hardhat-zkit` is a zero-config plugin, however you may add the following to your `hardhat.config` file:
+The `hardhat-zkit` is a zero-config plugin, however, you may add the following to your `hardhat.config` file:

 ```ts
 module.exports = {